Medinaceli Farms, LLC

 Gary Hopkins, Sr., after working for his brother Michael, opened his own farm, Hopco Farms, in 1991.
 From 1991 to 2010, Hopco Farms produced approximately 5.5 million pounds per year of white button and portobello mushrooms for the wholesale market.
 Gary Sr.'s oldest son, Gary Jr., began working with his father in 2005, and has taken over all of the growing operations over the last five years.
 Since then, Hopco Farms has grown traditional and exotic on a smaller scale, becoming a testing ground in a cooperative effort with several mushroom industry leaders to develop healthier, more natural and sustainable growing techniques.

 The 2017 & 2018 seasons saw some new mushrooms since our first appearance at the farmers markets in 2016.
-You can now enjoy fresh maitake, pioppini, and lion's mane, among others, and stock up on homemade dried mushroom soup mixes for those cold winter nights.
+You can now enjoy fresh maitake, pioppini, and lion's mane, among others, and stock up on homemade dried mushroom soup mixes for those cold winter nights when available.

 In 2018, we added our winter mushroom CSA (Community Supported Agriculture) - which allows us to provide mushrooms to CSA members throughout the winter months.
-For more information on the CSA, check out our Winter CSA page.
+Gary, Jr. and Liz are also thrilled to announce their engagement, and will be getting married in July of 2020!

 "Portobellicious!!" — Erin Ahern